LibraryCarpentry/lc-wikidata/episodes/03-intro_to_editing.md

 questions:
 - "How to create and edit a Wikidata item?"
 objectives:
-- Be able to create and edit a Wikidata entry
+- "Be able to create and edit a Wikidata entry."
-- Understand properties and relations, and where to find lists of approved properties and relations
+- "Know properties and relations, and where to find lists of approved properties and relations."
-- Be able to add new statements that link to other items
+- "Be able to add new statements that link to other items."
-- Understand property constraints
+- "Be aware property constraints."

 keypoints:
 - "First key point.
 (FIXME)"